petersulyok/smfc/README.md

 curl --silent https://raw.githubusercontent.com/petersulyok/smfc/refs/heads/main/bin/uninstall.sh|bash /dev/stdin --verbose
 ```

 The script removes the installed `smfc` files and the Python package.
+With the `--keep-config` parameter, the original
+configuration files (`/etc/smfc/smfc.conf` and `/etc/default/smfc`) are preserved.

 ### 10. Configuration
 After successful installation, create/edit your new configuration file.
 Its default location is `/etc/smfc/smfc.conf` (and command line options live in `/etc/default/smfc`).
 If you just upgraded to a new `smfc` version, you can preserve the existing one.